ldubos/bevy-histrion-packer/README.md

 }
 ```

-It's also possible to have more control over the packing process with the`Writer`:
+It's also possible to have more control over the packing process with `Writer`:

 ```rust
 // build.rs